RobEn-AAST/ROV-Gstreamer/README.md

 ### TODO:

+ - [ ] write a reciever script using opencv not gstreamer
  - [ ] better optimized pipline for H.264 encoding
  - [ ] run script on Pi startup
  - [ ] support for multi-broadcasting
  - [ ] **exception handling for camera errors**
     - [X] write the damned thing
     - [ ] test it
+ - [ ] remove all print statements and debug info